Danakil Desert, Ethiopia - 1973

 Return to my

-depression a few months earlier, and I felt immediately attracted toward this place.
+months earlier, and I felt immediately attracted toward this place.
+In books by

-I had also read in books by Henry de Montfried that the Danakil people (the
+Henry de Montfried I had also read that the Danakil

-fierce fighters.
-I was young, and this made this place even more attractive to
+Africa as fierce fighters.
+I was young, and this made this place even more

-of entry into the Danakil desert.
-After a week
+entry into the Danakil desert.
+After a week in

 Overall, I spent a month hiking through the

-despite the permit I had obtained in Mekele, an army post in Dalol forbade me
+Sea.
+Unfortunately, despite the permit I had obtained in Mekele, an army post in Dalol

-spent the entire summer of 1973 in Northern Ethopia.
+I spent the entire summer of 1973 in Northern Ethiopia.

 After returning from the Danakil desert, I